+- 4. (Optional) Select Single User Mode to configure the Cloudera Manager Agent and all service processes to run as the same user.
+This mode requires extra configuration steps that must be done manually on all hosts in the cluster.
 If you have not performed the steps, directory creation will fail in the installation wizard.
 In most cases, you can create the directories but the steps performed by the installation wizard may have to be continued manually.
-Click Continue.
-The Provide SSH login credentials screen displays.

-- 5. If you chose to have Cloudera Manager install packages, specify host installation properties: - Select root or enter the user name for an account that has password-less sudo permission. - Select an authentication method: - If you choose to use password authentication, enter and confirm the password. - If you choose to use public-key authentication provide a passphrase and path to the required key files. - You can choose to specify an alternate SSH port.
+Click Continue. - 5.
+If you chose to have Cloudera Manager install software, specify host installation properties: - Select root or enter the username for an account that has password-less sudo permission. - Select an authentication method: - If you choose password authentication, enter and confirm the password. - If you choose public-key authentication, provide a passphrase and path to the required key files. - You can specify an alternate SSH port.
 The default value is 22. - You can specify the maximum number of host installations to run at once.
 The default value is 10. - 6.
 Click Continue.
-If you did not install packages in (Optional) Install Cloudera Manager Agent, CDH, and Managed Service Software on page 98, Cloudera Manager installs the Oracle JDK, Cloudera Manager Agent, packages and CDH and managed service packages or parcels.
-During the parcel installation, progress is indicated for the phases of the parcel installation process in separate progress bars.
-If you are installing multiple parcels you will see progress bars for each parcel.
-When the Continue button at the bottom of the screen turns blue, the installation process is completed.
-Click Continue. - 7.
+If you chose to have Cloudera Manager install software, Cloudera Manager installs the Oracle JDK, Cloudera Manager Agent, packages and CDH and managed service parcels or packages.
+During parcel installation, progress is indicated for the phases of the parcel installation process in separate progress bars.
+If you are installing multiple parcels, you see progress bars for each parcel.
+When the Continue button at the bottom of the screen turns blue, the installation process is completed. - 7.
 Click Continue.

-The Host Inspector runs to validate the installation, and provides a summary of what it finds, including all the versions of the installed components.
+The Host Inspector runs to validate the installation and provides a summary of what it finds, including all the versions of the installed components.
 If the validation is successful, click Finish.
-The Cluster Setup screen displays.